michaelfromyeg/michaeldemar.co/content/blog/ikigai/index.md

 Oh, and how did I use ikigai to decide my major?
 I focussed on the intersection between what I was good at, and what I could be paid for.
 The world needs a lot of things, and there are lots of bright people working towards those things in their careers, so I didn't want that to necessarily inform my major.
 I'll put a pause on world domination for now.
 Moreover, I'm the type that loves virtually all of my work, so I didn't find that helpful in deciding.
 So, I had narrowed it down to what made money.
 Countless jobs have a salary I would be more than happy with.
 Some that stuck out included work in academia, STEM-centered jobs, potentially even law.
 Then I thought about what I was good at.
 I'm pretty flexible, but at more core I have a few main talents: math, problem-solving, and communicating.
 Well, a job that fuses that quite well is in computer science, where problems must be solved and presented to consumers!

-If you have any questions about ikigai, you're always welcome to reach out at me@michaeldemar.co.
+If you have any questions about ikigai, you're always welcome to reach out at <me@michaeldemar.co>.
 I also encourage you to check out [this](https://forastateofhappiness.com/ikigai-the-happiness-of-always-being-busy-in-japan) article.